WillySeahh/otot-task-a/README.md

 # Guide to running task-a

 1. Clone this repository by using `git clone https://github.com/WillySeahh/otot-task-a`.
 2. Ensure you have Docker running on your computer.
-Else kindly downlaod it from here. https://hub.docker.com
+Else kindly download it from here. https://hub.docker.com
 3. Using cmd/Terminal navigate to the project `otot-task-a-main`.
 4. Type in`cd webpage1` and run `docker-compose up --build -d` to build the image for webpage1 and run the docker container.
 You should see something like this:
 ![Image 1](https://github.com/WillySeahh/otot-task-a/blob/main/images/imagesInDockerDashboard.png)